Updated April 27

 Detroit Public Schools Community District will distribute “grab and go” breakfast and lunch meals at 17 school locations.
 Breakfast, Monday - Friday: 8 a.m. to 10:30 a.m.; lunch from 10:30 a.m.- 1 p.m.
 Click here for the list of schools.

-Detroit National Action Network will start free grocery, medication delivery service through March 21.
+Detroit National Action Network has free grocery, medication delivery service.
 The service is available to senior citizens and homebound individuals.
 Grocery items must be paid for with a debit or credit card.
 313-288-8433

 - Related: How to help Detroit's bars, restaurants through the crisis [Eater]